ray0711/miscale2garmin/README.md

 - Partition Scheme: "No OTA (Large APP)";
 - Port: "COM" on which ESP32 board is detected.

-The following information must be entered before compiling the code:
+The following information must be entered before compiling the code (esp32.ino):
 - scale's mac address, it can be read from the Mi Fit application ("scale_mac_addr");
 - parameters of your WiFi network ("ssid", "password", "ip", "gateway", "subnet");
 - connection parameters MQTT ("mqtt_server", "mqtt_port", "mqtt_userName", "mqtt_userPass").